Depression and Methylfolate

 - Generic capsules: 7.5 mg or 5 mg

-People with C677T mutations may be more likely to have a deficiency in vitamin B-12 (Zittan, Am J Physiol Heart Circ Physiol 2007) as well as in brain methylfolate levels.
+People with C677T mutations in the MTHFR gene may be more likely to have a deficiency in vitamin B-12 (Zittan, Am J Physiol Heart Circ Physiol 2007) as well as in brain methylfolate levels.
 Supplementation with both methylfolate and vitamin B-12 may be helpful.

 For more on genetic testing please follow this link.

 A small study that was presented in poster form a year and a half ago at the United States Psychiatric Congress suggested that those people most likely to respond not only had treatment resistant depression but also were overweight (obese) and had evidence of an ongoing low-level inflammatory process (an elevated C-reactive protein).